Patrick Chan: 2011–2012 season

-Chan worked with Dr. Peter Davis, the former sports science director for the US Olympic Committee; choreographer Lori Nichol; Kathy Johnson, a movement and balance coach; Andy O'Brien, a strength, fitness and nutrition coach; physiotherapist Mark Lindsay; and Eddie Shipstead who helped with quads, using special harnesses which prevent injury.
+Chan worked with Peter Davis, the former sports science director for the US Olympic Committee; choreographer Lori Nichol; Kathy Johnson, a movement and balance coach; Andy O'Brien, a strength, fitness, and nutrition coach; physiotherapist Mark Lindsay; and Eddie Shipstead who helped with quads, using special harnesses which prevent injury.

 Chan was assigned to 2011 Skate Canada International and 2011 Trophée Eric Bompard as his Grand Prix events.
 At Skate Canada, Chan placed third in the short program and won the free skating to win the gold medal at the event.
 He also won the 2011 Trophée Eric Bompard and directly qualified for the 2011–12 Grand Prix Final.

 Just before the Final, an interview was released that caused controversy; Chan and Skate Canada officials said that his comments had been misconstrued.
 In 2011, his expenses were reported to be about CAN$ 150,000.
 He supported his skating by performing in shows and holding fundraisers.
 Chan said that his parents had made sacrifices for his skating career and that he felt connected to his Chinese heritage due to the support he received from the Chinese–Canadian community.

 In December 2011, Chan competed in the 2011–12 Grand Prix Final.
 He placed first in the short program, as well as in the free skate, to win the gold medal by an 11.18 point margin over Daisuke Takahashi.

 Chan competed in the 2012 Canadian Championships in January 2012.
-During his short program, he landed a 4T–3T combination, a 3A and a 3Lz, and received level fours for his spins and footwork.
+During his short program, he landed a 4T–3T combination, a 3A, and a 3Lz, and received level fours for his spins and footwork.
 He also got 10.00 in his program component scores.
 He then won the free skate with several 10.00 for his component marks.
 He won his fifth Canadian title with 302.14 points, by a 62.70–point lead over silver medallist Kevin Reynolds.
 He set a new record score at the Canadian Nationals.

 In February 2012, Chan competed in the 2012 Four Continents Championships.
 He placed first in the short program, 4.51 ahead of Takahito Mura, and in the free skate, 24.25 ahead of Daisuke Takahashi, and obtained a 10.00 for his program component scores.
 He won gold with a total score of 273.94 points.

 In late March 2012, Chan competed at the 2012 World Championships in Nice, France, and won his second straight World title.
 He placed first in both segments and finished with a total of 266.11 points, 6.45 ahead of silver medallist Daisuke Takahashi.
 This result has caused shock and controversy in public.

 On April 16, 2012, news media reported that Chan had accepted Krall's resignation.
 He credited Krall with improving his quad jump.